-- Step 1 Log in to the UGO console. - Step 2 In the navigation pane on the left, choose SQL Audit > Rules.
+- Step 2 In the navigation pane on the left, choose SQL Audit > Rules.
 The Templates page is displayed by default. - Step 3 Locate a custom template and click View Details in the Operation column. - Step 4 Click Add Rule.
 The rules that are not contained in the template are displayed.

-Figure 5-12 Adding a rule
+Figure 5-16 Adding a rule